Daily readings

 Tuesday, April 28, 2026

 Saint Peter Chanel, Priest and Martyr/Saint Louis Grignon de Montfort, Priest.
 Eastertide.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Peter Chanel, Priest and Martyr/Saint Louis Grignon de Montfort, Priest